APPLE Corps Service Learning

 Role:

-Skills developed in this role: outreach, documenting and organizing data, resource dissemination
+Skills developed in this role: outreach, facilitating activities, greeting and directing clients

 Queens Community Justice Center